orblivion/ntfy/.sandstorm/README_DETAILS.md

 - [x] Make sure API URLs are marked as having lesser permission (for when we need it later)
 - [ ] Check out `sandstorm-files.list`.
 A few things in there maybe don't belong.
 But also maybe some things we want to add more of, like timezones?
 But also - is the Python used?
 Is the node used?
 Why aren't they in there?
 - [ ] Confirm licenses for everything I use
-- [ ] Describe the limitations and warnings in description.md - see "Caveats about missing features" "Remove Features" etc
+- [x] Refer (low key) to the limitations and warnings in description.md - see "Caveats about missing features" "Remove Features" etc
 - [ ] Think about upgrades - this is more vulnerable than most Sandstorm apps.
     * I can't make them upgrade.
 I have to be on top of building upgrades though!
 Make sure it's easy for me to build.
-- [ ] What about "deleted" data in the browser UI?
+- [x] What about "deleted" data in the browser UI?
 Does that use a browser cache that auto expires? or does ntfy handle the deletion?
     * If ntfy handles it, we're in trouble.
 Need to inform user I guess.
 Or, just axe the whole "test notifications" thing.
     * Maybe I could just turn off storing it in a cookie or local db.
 Just leave it in a "global variable"; something that doesn't survive a page reload.
+    * Solution: Just remove subscriptions for now.
 - [ ] See if I can improve reliability of upgrades with `NTFY_KEEPALIVE_INTERVAL`
 - [ ] See about increasing the per-visitor limits with `NTFY_VISITOR_*` to account for all the visitors that one user could use.
 30x or something.
 - [ ] Ntfy - Put Sandstorm ntfy on the [ntfy integrations page](https://docs.ntfy.sh/integrations/) next to cloudtron!
 Merge into ntfy?